Our lawyers are handling Camp Lejeune bladder cancer lawsuits in all 50 states.

 There are many contributing factors to bladder cancer.
 But we have long known that contaminated well water can cause bladder cancer.
 Bladder cancer risk factors include genetic predispositions, schistosomal infection, smoking, and exposure to certain chemicals.
 One of those chemicals that increase the risk of bladder cancer is PCE.

 Is Bladder Cancer Linked to Camp Lejeune Water Contamination?

 Yes.
 Bladder cancer is one of the cancer types that has the strongest link to the contaminated Camp Lejeune toxic water.
-About a dozen other types of cancer have also been linked including kidney and lung cancer.
+About a dozen other types of cancer have also been linked, including kidney and lung cancer.

 Evidence Linking Bladder Cancer to Camp Lejeune Water

 The ATSDR Morbidity Study concluded that the contaminated drinking water at Camp Lejeune was linked to an increased risk of bladder cancer.
-The study showed that former residents and employees at Lejeune who were exposed to TCE and/or PCE in the water supply displayed significantly higher rates of bladder cancer.
+The study showed that former residents and employees at Lejeune exposed to TCE and/or PCE in the water supply displayed significantly higher rates of bladder cancer.
 This finding makes intuitive sense given that the bladder is the organ with the most significant interaction with drinking water.